https://github.com/andgineer/api-db-prototype

 # Production

-In production you should use production-ready servers like
+In production, you should use production-ready servers like

-Gunicorn or uWsgi.
+Gunicorn or uWSGI.

 [WSGI for Flask](https://flask.palletsprojects.com/en/3.0.x/deploying/) and

-[ASGI for Connection](https://connexion.readthedocs.io/en/latest/quickstart.html#running-your-application).
+[ASGI for Connexion](https://connexion.readthedocs.io/en/latest/quickstart.html#running-your-application).

 See example in `prod.sh` and `Dockerfile`.